 Agenda

-James Deaton welcomed members to the NAOPpag meeting and Rob Vietzke announced that the planned Internet2 Technology Exchange planned for Denver is cancelled, but that Internet2 is looking to provide workshops and webinars in the fall.
+James Deaton welcomed members to the NAOPpag meeting and Rob Vietzke announced that the Internet2 Technology Exchange planned for October, 2020 in Denver has been cancelled, but that Internet2 is exploring opportunities to provide workshops and webinars in the fall.

 Rob then introduced Mike Simpson, Internet2 Director, Infrastructure Systems & Software.